awwx/meteor-wiki/New-Template-API.md

 #### Template.myTemplate.helpers({foo: function (...) {...}, ...})

 Specifies Handlebars helpers available to `myTemplate`.
-This is alternative syntax to `Template.myTemplate.foo = ...` with the same effect, except there is less likelihood of collision with Meteor API functions like `render` and built-in JavaScript properties of functions.
+This is alternative syntax to `Template.myTemplate.foo = ...` with the same effect, except there is less likelihood of collision with Meteor API functions like `rendered` and built-in JavaScript properties of functions.

 #### Template.myTemplate.events({event1: function (event, template) { ... }, ... });

 Register for event handling on nodes in this template.
 An event takes the form "click", "click div" or "mousedown .foo > .bar, mouseup .foo > .bar" -- that is, a comma-separated list of types or type-selector clauses.
 Selectors are scoped to the contents of the template and may apply to nodes in sub-templates.
 Elements matching the selector at any given time are considered to have DOM event handlers bound and will receive both direct and bubbled events (for events that bubble).
 If the selector is omitted, the handler is only called on the target element of the event.

-Inside the handler, `this` is the data context of the element that matched the selector (`event.currentTarget`), and `event` is the browser event object (polyfilled for current web standards in old browsers).  `template` is the same template instance object passed to the `render` callback and provides access to the DOM (through `template.find(selector)`, etc.), the template's top-level data context (`template.data`), and any other properties set by the `create`, `render`, and `destroy` callbacks.
+Inside the handler, `this` is the data context of the element that matched the selector (`event.currentTarget`), and `event` is the browser event object (polyfilled for current web standards in old browsers).  `template` is the same template instance object passed to the `rendered` callback and provides access to the DOM (through `template.find(selector)`, etc.), the template's top-level data context (`template.data`), and any other properties set by the `created`, `rendered`, and `destroyed` callbacks.

 Note: This syntax is intended to replace the previous syntax where you would assign an event map to `Template.myTemplate.events`.
 For now, the old syntax will still work.